Jump to Charts and buoys; Local Knowledge; My trips.

 In summary: I recommend to use the Navionics product as a way to view the latest Hydrographic Charts for free (but avoid the Sonar Chart option).

 Buoyed channels into the Dee are the dredged South Hoyle channel (SH Outer,..
 SH7 buoys); the Mid-Hoyle Channel (Hoyle, Mid-Hoyle, East Hoyle Spit and Dee buoys) and the Hilbre Swash Channel (HE1, HE2, HE3, HE4 buoys).
-The dredged channel into Mostyn is marked by M1,...M10 buoys.
-The channel up the Dee follows HE4, D1,....D10 or (from the west) M1, West Bar, D1,...D10.
-See here for some recent buoy positions.
-These buoy positions have remained the same for many years and (see local knowledge below) D9, D10 are no longer in the optimum position: but a spherical yellow buoy is used to mark the channel (see Notices to Mariners or contact email@example.com for updated info).
+The dredged channel into Mostyn is marked by M1,...M10 buoys [since 2018 a second and preferred channel (Salisbury S1,..S4 buoys) has opened up image].
+The channel up the Dee follows HE4, D1,....D10 or (from the west) M1 or MF, West Bar, D1,...D10.
+See here for some buoy positions.
+These buoy positions have remained the same for many years and (see local knowledge below) D9, D10 are no longer in the optimum position: but a spherical yellow buoy is sometimes used to mark the channel (see Notices to Mariners or contact email@example.com for updated info).
 Also Dee2 seems (2016) to no longer mark the optimum route but is replaced by D1A.
 Note that (Aug 2017) Dee2 (now a port-hand buoy) has been moved to 53° 20.00'N, 3° 11.6'W to mark better the channel.
 Also Dee3 is now a starboard-hand buoy (at 53° 19.26'N, 3° 11.98'W as before).
 Dee1A is no longer close to the deepest channel.

 Buoy positions in the outer Dee from a March 2010 (and later) survey by me.